lucaswiman/health-notes/interventions/supplements/phytosterols.md

   Statins also seem like a better option.
 * Eating foods rich in phytosterols like nuts, vegetable oils and some vegetables is probably good.
 * Supplementing > 2g per day is probably unwise.
-  The 2g/day dose does lower LDL levels, and is much lower than the levels usually used in animal models.
+  The 2g/day dose does lower LDL levels, and is much lower than the levels usually used in animal models showing negative effects.
 * It would be good to have more studies on all-cause mortality and cardiac events, but it works in a similar fashion to drugs and reducing LDL cholesterol levels tends to reduce atherosclerosis.